-NS 232 PSYCHIATRIC/ GERIATRIC/COMMUNITY HEALTH NURSING
+NS 232 PSYCHIATRIC/GERIATRIC/ COMMUNITY HEALTH NURSING

+Limitation on Enrollment: Formal admission to ADN Program.
 Prerequisite: Completion of NS 120, NS 121 and NS 122, or Completion of NS 200 for transfer and LVN students.

 Introduction into psychiatric/geriatric, community health nursing based on Orem's framework of self-care nursing theory.
 Major emphasis is on the supportive/educative role of the nurse, nursing process, patients rights, patients safety, the nurse practice act, legal and ethical aspects of nursing with the development of critical thinking skills.
 (CSU, AVC)